-Boating in New Hampshire
+Boating in NH

-New Hampshire is a boater's paradise!
+New Hampshire is a boater's paradise

 You're never more than a short drive away from a boatable lake, pond or river in the Granite State.
 There are more than 400 public federal and state-owned launch sites where you can get your motorboat, kayak or canoe into the water, not to mention town-owned ramps that you can check out.